telerik/maui-docs/controls/chart/how-to/chart-how-to-create-custom-palette.md

 Chart has a default set of colors when data points are displayed.

-The defualt palette colors use on WinUI:
+The defualt palette colors on WinUI are:

 * `#0078D4`
 * `#EA005E`